apnadkarni/blt/man/bgexec.rst

     output on a line-by-line basis.
 The default value is "false".

   **-onerror** *command*
-    Specifies the start of a Tcl command that will be executed whenever new data is available from standard error.
+    Specifies the start of a TCL command that will be executed whenever new data is available from standard error.
 The data is appended to the command as an extra argument before it is executed.

   **-onoutput** *command*
-    Specifies the start of a Tcl command that will be executed whenever new data is available from standard output.
+    Specifies the start of a TCL command that will be executed whenever new data is available from standard output.
 The data is appended to the command as an extra argument before it is executed.